asaboor-gh/Vasp2Visual/README.md

 ```
 ----------
 ## Version2 is Here!
 - Version2 provides extra 16 commands like **Export-VR2** which accepts path to vasprun file and returns the files irrespetive you have ISPIN 1 or 2.
 It creates data in both cases automatically which you can use for plotting (currently spin-polarized plots not available, but you have data to make your own).
-A separate full version in pure python is under developement.
+- A separate python module [pivotpy](https://massgh.github.io/pivotpy/) is under developement.
 The difference between powershell and python versions is data files and objects in memory respectively.
+- Powershell wrapper commands for `pivotpy` will be available soon!
 ```powershell
 PS> Export-VR2 -InputFile .\vasprun.xml -SkipK 10 -MaxFilled 5 -MaxEmpty 5
 ```